 When your artist wants to cut out simple shapes, you can make the process easier for him by folding the paper and drawing on a half shape.
 This way your artist only has to cut half of the shape.

-Provide your artist with small, easy to hold scissors with edges that cut easily.
+KEEP IN MIND Provide your artist with small, easy to hold scissors with edges that cut easily.

 Provide slightly heavy paper for your artist to practice beginning cutting.